 You could also take a bus from Bangkok but it would be a very long journey of about 12 hours.

 From neighboring towns like Nakhon Si Thammarat, it’s just a couple hours by bus.

 Krabi Town is pretty small, so anywhere near the town center or river would be just fine.
 If you want to visit the Tiger Cave Temple and Khao Khanab Nam in the same day, stay for at least two nights so you have an entire full day to do both.

 The Tiger Cave Temple is accessible by red songthaew from most places in Krabi town.
 Most foreigners get charged 100 baht to get taken right to the temple.
-If you don’t want to pay that much, supposedly you can get them drop you off along the nearest highway for much less.
+If you don’t want to pay that much, supposedly you can get them to drop you off along the nearest highway for much less.

 Unfortunately, when it comes to Krabi and the touristy parts of South Thailand in general, it’s hard to know if the price you’re being quoted is real.
 On my way back to town from the Krabi Cave Temple, I negotiated a price with a songthaew driver only to be dropped off outside a Big C shopping center!
 He told me I could easily catch another ride from there, but he still wanted full price!
 I refused and gave him half.